How Do I Protect Myself Against Hackers

 Is your bank calling?
 Great.
 Hang up and call the number on the back of your card yourself.
 Attackers can spoof the caller ID to make it look like a legitimate number.

-• The Family Code: Establish a “secret word” with your family and friends.
-If you get an emergency call asking for money, that word will be the only way to validate that it’s not a scam or AI-generated audio.
-If you haven’t set one up, ask questions only your friend or mom could answer.
+• The Family Code: Now with AI, it’s easy for voices and faces to be cloned, so set up a “secret word” with your family and friends.
+If you receive an emergency call asking for money or claiming some kind of urgent situation, that word will be the only way to verify that it’s not a scam or an AI-generated audio.
+If you didn’t set one up and they already called you, ask questions that only your friend or your mom/boss would be able to answer.
+Also apply this to your company execs.

 6. Social Media Common Sense